Frequently asked questions

 - Foundation waterproofing – waterproof the exterior side of the below-grade basement wall with rubberized or polymer membranes.

-- Moisture proofing of 100 percent of crawlspace floor, walls and headers.
+- Moisture proofing of 100 percent of crawlspace floor, walls, and headers.

-In order to qualify for the rebate these resiliency measures will need to be combined with additional Home Efficiency Rebate Plus measures.
+Note: In order to qualify for the rebate these measures will need to be combined with additional Home Efficiency Rebate Plus measures.
 Not all homeowners will qualify for these rebates.
 You must be the owner occupying your home to qualify.

 Privacy and consumer protection